Isaac-Ndirangu-Muturi-749/Maze-Project---3D-Game-Using-Raycasting/README.md

 - First-person perspective navigation.
 - Rendering of a 3D maze using raycasting techniques.
 - Keyboard controls for movement (WASD for navigation).
+- Make it rain (stop / start the rain with SPACEBAR)

 ### How to Control or Activate Features